DaveT-Git/DaveT-Git/README.md

 [![R](https://img.shields.io/badge/R-4.2-green)](https://www.r-project.org/)
 [![SAS](https://img.shields.io/badge/SAS-9.4-orange?logo=sas&logoColor=white)](https://www.sas.com/)

 Hi, I'm David Terando, a retired U.S. Marine with a passion for leveraging data to solve complex problems.
-After serving in the military, I pursued and completed a **Master’s in Accounting** and am currently working toward a **Master’s in Data Science**, specializing in **AI optimization and machine learning**.
+After serving in the military, I pursued and completed a **Master’s in Accounting** and a **Master’s in Data Science**, specializing in **AI optimization and machine learning**.

 This GitHub profile serves as a portfolio for my **class projects** and personal explorations in data science, where I apply cutting-edge techniques in machine learning, AI, and data analysis to real-world challenges.